 Commonly called a reorganization, this is used for individuals and businesses.
 Usually you are given three to five years to fully pay off your debts.
 It gives you breathing room while you catch up on paying off debts.
 Same tax filing situation as chapter 7, chapter 11 and chapter 12.
 The bankruptcy judge will kick out your bankruptcy for not filing.

 This is for foreign debt you want to end or settle.

 How does the IRS handle bankruptcy cases?
 The rules of bankruptcy.

 First, all collection stops for the collection division.
-The case is sent to the bankruptcy division, (legal council).
-Only your bankruptcy attorney can deal with the IRS for the tax periods you owe that is listed in the bankruptcy petition.
+The case is sent to the bankruptcy division (legal council).
+Only your bankruptcy attorney can deal with the IRS for the tax periods you owe listed in the bankruptcy petition.
 Periods owed not listed are not protected!
 I have had many people complain to me that their bankruptcy attorney is not protecting them from IRS collections.
 When I looked into the matter, I discovered that many bankruptcy attorneys do not pull IRS records of account for all delinquent tax periods.
-They rely on the IRS listing the periods in their “proof of claim”.
-In the past I have seen the IRS leave out various periods and then that collection action, such as bank and wage levies to satisfy those liabilities!
-Yes they can do this!
+They rely on the IRS listing of the periods in their “proof of claim.”
+In the past I have seen the IRS leave out various periods and then start collection action, such as bank and wage levies, to satisfy those liabilities!
+Yes, they can do this!
 Anyone filing a bankruptcy needs a lawyer who is well versed in IRS procedures.

 Does bankruptcy against the IRS wipe out interest and penalties?